Red Sox vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will hand the ball to Bailey Ober (4-3) for his 11th start of the season.
+- Sonny Gray (4-1) will take the mound for the Twins, his 15th start of the season.

-- Ober has pitched five or more innings in 10 straight games and will look to extend that streak.
+- Gray has 12 starts of five or more innings this season in 14 chances.
+He averages 5.4 innings per outing.

-- He has two appearances with no earned runs allowed in 10 chances this season.
+- He has three appearances this season with zero earned runs allowed out of his 14 chances this season.

 |Opponent